Cooking Challenge

 Appeal

-Your recipe may be based on an already published recipe, but you should explain how you tweaked it to work with what you had.
+3. Your creation may be based on an already published recipe or may be a product of your imagination, but you should explain how you tweaked a recipe to work with what you had .

-You do not need to write out a formal recipe with specific ingredients or instructions – but if you want to, we won’t stop you!
+4. You do not need to write out a formal recipe with specific ingredients or instructions–but if you want to, we won’t stop you!
+And you’ll get a bonus point.

-Recipes and dishes, even those that don’t win the top prizes, may be featured on the websites and social media accounts of Food Waste Prevention Week website, Ends & Stems and EatOrToss.
+Recipes and dishes, even those that don’t win the top prizes, may be featured on the websites and social media accounts of Food Waste Prevention Week, and EatOrToss.
 We’re most likely to feature recipes with photos so, include those if you can!